d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   │ (require 'sweeprolog)
   └────

-  `sweep' tries to find SWI-Prolog by looking for the `swipl' executable in the directories listed in the Emacs variable `exec-path'.
+  Sweep tries to find SWI-Prolog by looking for the `swipl' executable in the directories listed in the Emacs variable `exec-path'.
 When Emacs is started from a shell, `exec-path' is initialized from the shell’s `PATH' environment variable which normally includes the location of `swipl' in common SWI-Prolog installations.
-If the `swipl' executable cannot be found via `exec-path', you can tell `sweep' where to find it by setting the variable `sweeprolog-swipl-path' to point to it:
+If the `swipl' executable cannot be found via `exec-path', you can tell Sweep where to find it by setting the variable `sweeprolog-swipl-path' to point to it:

   ┌────
   │ (setq sweeprolog-swipl-path "/path/to/swipl")